Back Pain: 13 Causes, Treatment, Medications & When to Worry

 6. Cardiac infarct

 One of the signs of a heart attack, or cardiac infarct, is back pain with chest tightness that worsens when moving.
 You may also feel general malaise or nausea, or feel like you have a heavy weight on your chest.
-It is common to also have a health history of high blood pressure or high cholesterol.
+Patients who experience a cardiac infarct are likely to have a health history of high blood pressure or high cholesterol.

-How to relieve it: If you experience signs or symptoms of a heart attack, you should call for medical assistance immediately by dialing 911.
+How to relieve: If you experience signs or symptoms of a heart attack, you should call for medical assistance immediately by dialing 911.
 First aid can be initiated immediately to avoid any further complications.

 7. Herniated disc